 Back in 2009, professor Wei Wang made The Suboptimal Health Questionnaire.
-This questioner helps medical workers determine scores for heart health, fatigue, immunity, digestion, and mental health.
-For this study the team took note of 593 Ghanaian pregnant women answers.
+This questionnaire helps medical workers determine scores for heart health, fatigue, immunity, digestion, and mental health.
+For this study, the team took note of 593 Ghanaian pregnant women’s answers.

 - The testing method needs validation from other countries before we can determine if it is effective enough.

-- Other factors that contribute to the development of the disease also need to be part of the questioner.
+- Other factors that contribute to the development of the disease also need to be part of the questionnaire.